Martin Duberman: Writing

-His numerous other awards include the 1995 Public Service Award from the Association of Lesbian and Gay Lawyers, the 1996 Public Service Award from the Association of Gay and Lesbian Psychiatrists, the 2007 Lifetime Achievement Award from the American Historical Association, the Founding Father award, HGLC, the 2008 Whitehead Award for Lifetime Achievement in Non-Fiction, Bill Whitehead Award, 2009, Disting.
-Writing award, The Antioch Review, 2010.
-In 2012 Amherst College conferred on him an Honorary Degree, Doctor of Humane Letters, the Lambda Literary Award for Best Book of LGBTQ Nonfiction for Hold Tight Gently, 2014, the American Library Association's Stonewall Honor Book for Non-Fiction, 2015.

-Duberman received an honorary Doctor of Letters from Columbia University, May, 2017.
+Duberman's numerous other awards include the 1995 Public Service Award from the Association of Lesbian and Gay Lawyers, the 1996 Public Service Award from the Association of Gay and Lesbian Psychiatrists, the 2007 Lifetime Achievement Award from the American Historical Association, the Founding Father award, HGLC, the 2008 Whitehead Award for Lifetime Achievement in Non-Fiction, Bill Whitehead Award, 2009, Distinguished Writing award, The Antioch Review, 2010.
+In 2012 Amherst College conferred on him an Honorary Degree, Doctor of Humane Letters, the Lambda Literary Award for Nonfiction for Hold Tight Gently, 2014, the American Library Association's Stonewall Honor Book for Non-Fiction, 2015.
+Duberman received an honorary Doctor of Letters from Columbia University in May 2017.
+In 2024 he received the Harvard Centennial Medal for his "contributions to society."

-Duberman's novel, Jews Queers Germans, was published by Seven Stories Press in March, 2017.
+Duberman's novel Jews Queers Germans, was published by Seven Stories Press in March 2017.
 His most recent novel, Luminous Traitor: The Just and Daring Life of Roger Casement, a Biographical Novel, was published by the University of California Press in November 2018.
 His two most recent books are: Naomi Weisstein: Brain Scientist, Rock Band Leader, Feminist Rebel (Levellers Press, 2020), a collection of essays edited by Duberman, and the critical biography Andrea Dworkin: The Feminist as Revolutionary (The New Press, 2020).

+His 2023 memoir Reaching Ninety was shortlisted for the 2024 Lambda Literary Award for Gay Memoir or Biography.